Jason-Whitmore/jpf/docs/Layer.md

 ### forwardPass()

 The forwardPass() method performs all of the steps used to take in an input vector and produce an output vector.
 In all layers except for Input layers, the input vector will be populated by using the output vector(s) of previous layers.
 Once the layer's computations are complete, the result is placed into the output vector of the layer.
 The process repeats for each layer in the neural network.

+### backwardPass()

+The backwardPass() method performs all of the steps needed to compute the parameter loss gradient for this layer, as well as set up the vector derivatives for preceding layers.
+This method performs much more mathematically advanced computations, since multivariate calculus must be properly applied to obtain the proper gradients.
+This backward pass needs to accompolish two things: Find the gradient of the loss function with respect to the layer parameters, and find the gradient of the loss function with respect to the input vector.